Your prepper pantry? Filled to the brim.

 Your feet aren't the only ones that need protection.
 You also need to protect your hands since you'll be working with them for most tasks.

 Get a pair of lightweight gloves that offer optimal comfort and have full Kevlar lining for protection.
-If you own a phone, then you may also want to consider a pair that's touch screen sensitive.
+If you own a phone, you may also want to consider a touch screen sensitive pair.

 You should have the means to start a fire when needed.
 Waterproof matches, a ferro rod, and a BIC lighter are some pretty nifty firestarters.